HPI-Information-Systems/inclusion-dependency-algorithms/README.md

-# AdvancedDataProfilingSeminar
+# IND Discovery Evaluation
-This repository is used for advanced data profiling seminar in HPI for Winter Semester 17/18
+This repository provides the implementation of several well-know INDs discovery algorithms for the [Metanome](www.metanome.de) data profiling framework, as well as, the evaluation scripts.